kevinhealy/boilerplate/README.md

 ## How to run tests remotely on testnet
 When your tests succeed locally, you can run them on testnet.
 1. Provide a private key with funds in `tests/runontestnet.js`

+You can create a testnet wallet here: https://bitcoinpaperwallet.com/bitcoinpaperwallet/generate-wallet.html?design=alt-testnet

+You can then load that address using this faucet: https://faucet.bitcoincloud.net

 ```
 const key = ''
 ```